-Concussion is a type of brain injury that causes the brain not to work normally.
-It typically occurs after a sudden bump, blow, or jolt to the head, face, or neck.
+Concussion is a type of brain injury that typically occurs after a sudden bump, blow, or jolt to the head, face, or neck and causes the brain not to work normally.
 These injuries can cause damage to the brain and need to be assessed urgently.

-Concussions commonly occur during sports or accidental falls.
+Concussion commonly occurs during sports or accidental falls.
 It may or may not involve loss of consciousness.

 one or more of the following symptoms are present, please seek medical attention immediately.